Skip to Main Content

 Planning a Visit

 Bardin is located at Mechelsesteenweg 102, 2018 Antwerpen.
 As a breakfast and lunch operation rather than a full restaurant, visits should be planned for the daytime; arriving later in the morning or at midday suits the format.
-No phone or website details are available in our current records, so checking current hours and any booking requirements before arrival is advisable.
-The format is accessible rather than formal, with no dress code implied by the operation's character.
+Bardin is open Monday to Friday from 8:30 AM to 3 PM, and reservations are recommended.
+The format is casual, with a casual dress code.
 Those exploring Antwerp's wider drinking and wine scene can consult our Antwerpen wineries guide alongside the other city guides listed above.

 Cuisine-First Comparison